 This Practice Note provides an overview of the role of the entities acting as underwriters/managers in an issuance of debt securities in the capital markets (particularly an international offering to investors in multiple countries, including the US).
 It includes an overview of underwriting and managers' responsibilities, a description of the key transaction documents to which they are typically a party and a summary of certain risks faced by managers in an offering of debt securities.

 This Practice Note summarises the law and provides practical guidance to service providers in respect of their obligations to provide goods, services and facilities to their customers in a non-discriminatory way under the Equality Act 2010 (EqA 2010).
 It explains the protected characteristics under EqA 2010 and gives practical and case law examples of the forms of direct discrimination, discrimination by association, discrimination by perception, indirect discrimination, harassment, victimisation and discrimination arising from a disability, and examples of what can be done to avoid discrimination.
-It also examines enforcement and remedies relating to EqA 2010 claims and its territorial scope.
+Protections provided for breastfeeding mothers, age-related exceptions, discrimination by associations including private members clubs, and the position regarding the provision of separate and single-sex services are discussed.
+The Practice Note also examines enforcement and remedies relating to EqA 2010 claims and its territorial scope.

 This Practice Note sets out some Frequently Asked Questions which practitioners and companies have raised with HMRC in relation to the registration and online annual return filing processes that were introduced by the Finance Act 2014.
 This Practice Note is written in partnership with Jeremy Edwards and Gill Murdoch of Baker McKenzie LLP.

 This Practice Note considers the availability of interim remedies in support of arbitrations relating to Australia.
-It considers powers of arbitral tribunals in Australia to grant interim remedies, emergency arbitration under the ACICA Rules 2016, powers of the Australian courts to issue interim remedies in support of arbitration proceedings, enforcement of interim measures in the Australian courts, and the general process for applying for interim remedies before the Australian courts.
+It considers powers of arbitral tribunals in Australia to grant interim remedies, emergency arbitration under the ACICA Rules, powers of the Australian courts to issue interim remedies in support of arbitration proceedings, enforcement of interim measures in the Australian courts, and the general process for applying for interim remedies before the Australian courts.